oneVR/VRWorldToolkit/README.md

 **VRWorld Toolkit** is a Unity Editor extension made to make VRChat world creation more accessible and lower the entry-level to make a good performing world.
 Currently, the tool is aimed only at people making VRChat worlds, and most functions only work with the VRCSDK imported, but this might change in the future.

 To report problems, you can either join my [Discord server](https://discord.com/invite/FCm28DM) or create [a new issue](https://github.com/oneVR/VRWorldToolkit/issues/new/choose).
-Also check out my [Patreon](https://www.patreon.com/onevr)!

 ## Setup